 This post is also available in: Svenska

 Burns and scalds are damages to the skin caused by heat.
-A burn is caused by dry heat e.g. fire or iron whereas scalds are caused by wet heat e.g. hot water.
+A burn is caused by dry heat e.g. from a fire or iron, whereas scalds are caused by wet heat e.g. hot water.

-This post will offer facts and advice about burns, chemical burns, scalds and how to treat and prevent them.
+We all know you want to avoid this because not only is it painful to see but it’s actually painful to, well, be burnt.
+This post will offer facts and advice about burns, scalds and how to treat and prevent them.

 Avoid burns in the kitchen and at BBQs

 It’s almost dinner time and preparation is getting hectic.
 You have a pot of boiling water for the pasta, a hot pan going to fry off some tofu and bubbling oil to deep fry some chicken.
 Oh wait, did I mention your child wondering about between your kitchen drawers?
 It’s a recipe for disaster.

 The stove can get hot.
 Very hot.
 And small children are at the right height to easily reach over and tag onto the pan handles or put their hands on the stove.
 Ouch!
 This can cause serious burns.

 To avoid accidents, always have an adult by the working stove and close the oven door.
 Primarily, if possible, keep children out of the kitchen.
 Easier said than done, we know.

 A more difficult situation to control is the BBQ summer season.
 If you’re hosting a BBQ, an adult must guard the grill at all times.
 It’s actually a very nice activity!
 You can socialise way more and make less awkward small talk over the grill – “grilled corn?!
 That’s my favourite too!”
 Make sure you have the changing of the guards.
 Every now and then do the salad chopping and diaper changing.
 And before lighting the grill, test the stability of the grill by pushing it.
 Some grills tip over just by poking at them.
 You do not want a grill filled with glowing coals to tip over (whether there are children or adults nearby).